 Where \overline{y}{st} is the average math or language test scores at school s in year t for 5th graders.
 The variable of interest is the exposure to violence V{st} , that varies only at the school level and across time.
+In our estimations we use the logarithm of this variable to reduce the influence of outliers.
 The vector \overline{X}{st} includes controls for student socioeconomic status, which are averaged at the school level and also vary across time.
 The set of variables in \overline{X}{st} includes the number of 5th graders per school, average age, share of whites, share of boys and students' mothers education.
 School and time fixed effects are controlled respectively for μ_s and θ_t .
-Our sample includes the 736 municipal schools that participated in Prova Brasil in at least two years, and covers 2005, 2007 and 2009.
+Our sample includes the 736 municipal schools that participated in Prova Brasil in at least two years and covers 2005, 2007 and 2009.
 These are the years in which Prova Brasil was applied.
 We focus our study on young children from elementary school once they are not subject to soldiering in drug gangs.
 Thus, we avoid the reverse causality that might occur if conflicts increase the demand for soldiers, which in turn would reduce demand for education.

-3.4.2 Empirical challenges
+3.5.2 Empirical challenges